Darkness4/blog/README.md

-# Go + HTMX + OAuth2
+# Blog in Go and HTMX

-A very simple example HTMX with OAuth2 with:
+A very simple example efficient blog in Go and HTMX.

-- Go HTML templating engine.
-- HTMX solution for SSR.
-- OAuth2 with Github Auth.
-- (+CSRF protection measures for OAuth2 and all requests).
+Features:

+- Server-side rendering.
-- SQLite3 with SQLBoiler and golang-migrate.
+- Compile-time embedded assets and one binary.

-## Motivation

-For the hype.

-## Application Flow

-- A home page:
-  - Show login button if not logged in.
-  - Else, show a welcome with routing.
-- A protected counter page.

-The login process follows the standard OAuth2 process, which is fully documented on [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps).